Identifying Conversion-Ready Visitors

 Quick Summary

 Not all visitors are equal.
 Some are just browsing; others are actively evaluating your product.
-Sort by Engagement Status and look for Hot Leads, Engaged visitors with multiple sessions, and any status with secondary conversions to identify those ready to convert.
+Sort by Engagement Status and look for Committed visitors, Engaged visitors with multiple sessions, and any status with secondary conversions to identify those ready to convert.

 Core Insight